Creates UI for json files created along their schemes.

 Structure of a Keymap File

 Keymap files are encoded as JSON or CSON files containing nested hashes.
 They work much like style sheets, but instead of applying style properties to elements matching the selector, they specify the meaning of keystrokes on elements matching the selector.
-Here is an example of some bindings that apply when keystrokes pass through atom-text-editor elements:
+Here is an example of some bindings that apply when keystrokes pass through atom-text-editor

 Beneath the first selector are several keybindings, mapping specific key combinations to commands.
-When an element with the atom-text-editor class is focused and Alt+BackspaceCtrl+Backspace is pressed, a custom DOM event called editor:delete-to-beginning-of-word is emitted on the atom-text-editor element.
+When an element with the atom-text-editor

-The second selector group also targets editors, but only if they don't have the mini attribute.
+attribute.
 In this example, the commands for code folding don't really make sense on mini-editors, so the selector restricts them to regular editors.

 Key combinations express one or more keys combined with optional modifier keys.
-For example: ctrl-w v, or cmd-shift-up.
-A key combination is composed of the following symbols, separated by a -.
-A key sequence can be expressed as key combinations separated by spaces.
+For example: ctrl-w v

 Commands are custom DOM events that are triggered when a key combination or sequence matches a binding.
 This allows user interface code to listen for named commands without specifying the specific keybinding that triggers it.
 For example, the following code creates a command to insert the current date in an editor:

-atom.commands refers to the global CommandRegistry instance where all commands are set and consequently picked up by the command palette.
+instance where all commands are set and consequently picked up by the command palette.

 When you are looking to bind new keys, it is often useful to use the Command Palette (Cmd+Shift+PCtrl+Shift+P) to discover what commands are being listened for in a given focus context.
-Commands are 'humanized' following a simple algorithm, so a command like editor:fold-current-row would appear as 'Editor: Fold Current Row'.
+Commands are 'humanized' following a simple algorithm, so a command like editor:fold-current-row

 A common question is, 'How do I make a single keybinding execute two or more commands?'
 There isn't any direct support for this in Atom, but it can be achieved by creating a custom command that performs the multiple actions you desire and then creating a keybinding for that command.
 For example, let's say I want to create a 'composed' command that performs a Select Line followed by Cut.
-You could add the following to your init.coffee:
+You could add the following to your init.coffee

 Always sunny dating.
-Then let's say we want to map this custom command to alt-ctrl-z, you could add the following to your keymap:
+Then let's say we want to map this custom command to alt-ctrl-z

 As is the case with CSS applying styles, when multiple bindings match for a single element, the conflict is resolved by choosing the most specific selector.
 If two matching selectors have the same specificity, the binding for the selector appearing later in the cascade takes precedence.

 Currently, there's no way to specify selector ordering within a single keymap, because JSON objects do not preserve order.
-We handle cases where selector ordering is critical by breaking the keymap into separate files, such as snippets-1.cson and snippets-2.cson.
+We handle cases where selector ordering is critical by breaking the keymap into separate files, such as snippets-1.cson

-If a keybinding should only apply to a specific grammar, you can limit bindings to that grammar using the data-grammar attribute on the atom-text-editor element:
+If a keybinding should only apply to a specific grammar, you can limit bindings to that grammar using the data-grammar

-While selectors can be applied to the entire editor by what grammar is associated with it, they cannot be applied to scopes defined within the grammar or to sub-elements of atom-text-editor.
+While selectors can be applied to the entire editor by what grammar is associated with it, they cannot be applied to scopes defined within the grammar or to sub-elements of atom-text-editor

 Removing Bindings

-When the keymap system encounters a binding with the unset! directive as its command, it will treat the current element as if it had no key bindings matching the current keystroke sequence and continue searching from its parent.
-For example, the following code removes the keybinding for a in the Tree View, which is normally used to trigger the tree-view:add-file command:
+directive as its command, it will treat the current element as if it had no key bindings matching the current keystroke sequence and continue searching from its parent.
+For example, the following code removes the keybinding for a

-But if some element above the Tree View had a keybinding for a, that keybinding would still execute even when the focus is inside the Tree View.
+, that keybinding would still execute even when the focus is inside the Tree View.

-When the keymap system encounters a binding with the abort! directive as its command, it will stop searching for a keybinding.
+directive as its command, it will stop searching for a keybinding.
 For example, the following code removes the keybinding for Cmd+OCtrl+O when the selection is inside an editor pane:

 But if you click inside the Tree View and press Cmd+OCtrl+O, it will work.